cdapio/coopr/docs/docs/source/rest/clusters.rst

   }

 .. _cluster-update-config:

 Update Cluster Configuration
 ============================
 To update the configuration of a cluster, make a PUT HTTP request to URI:
 ::

  /clusters/{cluster-id}/config

-The request body must be a JSON object that includes a ``config`` key whose value is a JSON Object that will replace the current cluster configuration.
-It may optionally contain a ``restart`` key whose value is true or false, indicating whether or not cluster services should be restarted along with the configuration change.
+The request body must be a JSON Object that includes a ``config`` key whose value is a JSON Object that will replace the current cluster configuration.
+It may contain a ``restart`` key whose value is true or false, indicating whether or not cluster services should be restarted along with the configuration change.
+If the ``restart`` key is not present, the value defaults to true.
 The order of service restarts is derived from service dependencies, ensuring that if service A depends on service B, service A will be stopped before service B is stopped, and service B will be started before service A is started.
 After the request is made, status calls can be made to check on the status of the cluster configure job.